8:30am - 5:00pm

 How we can help

 The application process for disability benefits can be emotionally taxing.
 The SSA puts applicants through an extensive process to ensure that they can prove their need for benefits.
 Since intense emotions, such as stress, can trigger a syncope episode, we encourage those with this condition to seek the help of an experience disability attorney.
-Our disability lawyers at Osterhout Berger Disability Law firm are experienced with this process and can walk individuals through every step.
+Our disability lawyers at Osterhout Berger Daley firm are experienced with this process and can walk individuals through every step.

-There are several ways in which the team at Osterhout Berger Disability Law can help you receive the benefit you deserve.
+There are several ways in which the team at Osterhout Berger Daley can help you receive the benefit you deserve.
 We help individuals who need to…

 If you are facing one of these situations, please do not hesitate in reaching out.
 Our team of experienced attorneys are here to help, and your consultation is free.